mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     image("../../diagrams/algorithm.svg", width: 85%),
     caption: [ Logic flow of the TaMaRa TMR algorithm ] ) <fig:algodiagram>

-#TODO("need to cover what a logic cone actually is - or do we cover that enough earlier?")

 One of the most important aspects of the TaMaRa algorithm is its ability to handle multi-bit wiring.
 In Yosys' RTLIL representation, an `RTLIL::Wire` instance may also be a bus, not just a single bit wire.
 This